 Copies of your personal ID, driver’s license, prescriptions and credit cards.
 Keep these in a secure place in your home and notify loved ones of their whereabouts so they can be easily accessed in the event of an emergency.

 A list of professionals you deal with—think lawyer, doctor, financial planner, accountant, life insurance agent and banker—along with account numbers and contact information.
 Again, notify family members of the location in case of emergency.

 Phone bills and other bills related to your home office, if you’re self-employed.
 Keep these with your tax documents for at least six years.

 What to Get

-- A CERTIFIED FINANCIAL PLANNER® professional who can help with every step along the way.
-A qualified financial planner can review your goals and create a big-picture plan to help guide you to a financially sound future.
+A CFP professional who can help with every step along the way.
+A professional financial planner can review your goals and create a big-picture plan to help guide you to a financially sound future.

 For more on taking control of your finances and how financial planning can help, read 6 ways to balance your financial priorities, Financial planning can help anyone at any life stage, and FAQ: financial planning.